CSCI1300/CSCI1300.github.io/public/hw/hw4/hw4.md

 The Crafts Room **construction bundle** needs wood.
 The farmer heads into the forest and chops trees over several days, recording each day's haul.
 They want a running stockpile total that grows as each day is added.
 The farmer does this Monday through Saturday (six days total).

 Read a daily wood amounts into an array.
 Write a function named `addToStockpile` that takes the running stockpile array and an amount, and adds the amount to the stockpile.
 In `main`, start the stockpile at `0`, loop through the array calling `addToStockpile` once per day, and print the running total after each day.
-You can't add more parameters to `addToStockpile`.
+You can't change or add more parameters to `addToStockpile`.

 Define this function above `main`: